 Hoping to find a few survivors, researchers from Queensland University conducted new surveys of Bramble Cay in 2014.
 Their effort involved 900 small-mammal "trap nights" (one trap set for one night) and 600 camera-trap nights, plus active daytime searches of the island, which is smaller than Madison Square Garden.

-This week, after a long review of their data and of other studies, the researchers announced their conclusion: The Bramble Cay melomys is now extinct in its only known habitat, and "probably represents the first recorded mammalian extinction due to anthropogenic climate change."
+In 2016, after a long review of their data and of other studies, the researchers announced their conclusion: The Bramble Cay melomys is now extinct in its only known habitat, and "probably represents the first recorded mammalian extinction due to anthropogenic climate change."

 The main reason for the species' downfall, they explain, was almost certainly ocean flooding in the past decade, "very likely on multiple occasions."
 The cay's highest point is just 3 meters (9.8 feet) above sea level, and inundation by seawater can kill the plants that provided the Bramble Cay melomys with food and shelter.